Things to know about cancer

-Cancer refers to a collection of large number of diseases characterized by the development of abnormal cells that divide uncontrollably and can infiltrate and destroy the normal body tissue.
+Cancer refers to a collection of a large number of diseases characterized by the development of abnormal cells that divide uncontrollably and can infiltrate and destroy the normal body tissue.

 Cancer can often spread throughout your body.
 It develops when the body’s normal growth control mechanisms stop working.
 Unlike normal body cells, cancer cells are immortal.
 These extra cells continue to multiply and may form a mass of tissue called a tumor.
 Moreover, these cells compete with the normal body cells for nutrition and oxygen and cause starvation of the normal cells.